BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 ## Translation Ex Machina

-TLDR: If you don't care about the technical details (aren't you curious?), you can find a link to the AGPL licensed repository at the end of the article ;)
+TL;DR: If you don't care about the technical details (aren't you curious?), you can find a link to the AGPL-licensed repository at the end of the article ;)

 ### The context bottleneck

 Let's get inside the engineering part of the project.
 How will we tackle this problem?
-Do we just paste the Japanese source inside ChatGPT and tell it to "Translate in English, make no mistake!"?.
+Do we just paste the Japanese source inside ChatGPT and tell it to "Translate in English, make no mistake!"?

 ![obligatory make no mistake joke](./makeNoMistake.png)